 - It was not the same calendar date a year later. - It was not the same day of the month as further evidence will indicate that the events at Mt.
-Sinai started about 50 days from Passover not exactly 2 months later - it was not the 15th day two months later. - It was not the first day of the third month as some commentaries suggest as that would put the first day of the 50-day count to Pentecost at Nisan 14 which it cannot be as that is even before they left Egypt. - So "the same day" can only mean the same day of the week which would be on a Thursday.
+Sinai started about 50 days from Passover not exactly 2 months later it was not the 15th day two months later. - It was not the first day of the third month as some commentaries suggest as that would put the first day of the 50-day count to Pentecost even before they left Egypt. - So "the same day" can only mean the same day of the week which would be on a Thursday.